jeceljr/SoftCoreCompare/README.md

 [Yosys](https://github.com/YosysHQ/yosys.git) must be installed and running correctly since it is invoked by the program to synthesize each project for each FPGA to collected the desired statistics.
+Compiled with the default configuration, Yosys didn't work from Python3 so in *Makefile* this line was changed from 0: "ENABLE_PYOSYS := 1".
+The default installation put the yosys-abc command in */usr/local/bin* but the synth_ice40 command looked for it in */usr/bin* when called from Python (it worked in the Yosys command line).
+Making a copy in */usr/bin* is not the right solution, but seems to work.

 Yosys needs two files from the [OnlyNandYosysSynth](https://github.com/OuDret/OnlyNandYosysSynth.git) to be able to convert the soft cores to NAND gates, which is a good proxy of the